2 major changes have been made to the Year Rounder program for 2019:

 #1: Is to allow everyone who is an active WUCA member to participate. i.e. you no longer need to pay the extra $10 to join the YR challenge.
 Awards will still be earned as before (see below for specifics) and members who earn these awards can purchase them from WUCA’s award maker if they so desire.
 If you paid $10 for 2019 YR, you will receive a credit of that amount towards your 2019 reward.
 All 2018 Awards will be supplied an mailed out after final results are determined.

-#2: An indoor division is being added because of the more common use of “virtual riding platforms”.
+#2: 2 indoor division (Century & Long(>150miles) are being added because of the more common use of “virtual riding platforms”.

 Note: The 14-day submission deadline rule will be waived until the above changes have been made to the WUCA website.
 Once in place, then the 14-day submission deadline will resume.